wai-blue/guidevis/README.md

 # How to create own guide

-To create own guide, install the guidevis with composer (`composer required guidevis`) and create following folder structure in the same folder where you installed guidevis:
+To create own guide, install the guidevis with composer (`composer require guidevis`) and create following folder structure in the same folder where you installed guidevis:

   * book/
+    * assets/
+      * images/
     * content/
-      * images/
       * pages/
+    * config.yaml
-    * templates/
+  * template/
     * pages/
     * elements/

 # How to create new page

   * add page to config.yaml:pages
-  * add page to config.yaml:sidebar, if required
+  * add page to config.yaml:tableOfContents, if required
-  * create book/content/pages/PAGE_NAME.md file and put page content here in Markdown format
+  * create book/content/pages/PAGE_NAME.md file and write page content here in Markdown format